Sub-second VM restore

 7. vCPU threads resume Guest continues execution from snapshot point

-Memory Restore
+Memory restore

 Memory restore uses kernel MAP_PRIVATE lazy page loading — pages are demand-faulted from the file, writes create anonymous copies.
 No userfaultfd required.